Willcox-Research-Group/rom-operator-inference-Python3/docs/source/contributing/code_anatomy.md

 ::::{margin}
 :::{note}
-For every parameterization strategy, there should be 1) a file in `core/operators/` implementing parametric operator classes, and 2) a folder in `core/` grouping the parametric ROM classes.
+For every parameterization strategy, there should be 1) a file in `operators/` implementing parametric operator classes, and 2) a folder in `roms/` grouping the parametric ROM classes.
-For example, the ROM classes defined in `core/affine/` use the operator classes defined in `core/operators/_affine.py`.
+For example, the ROM classes defined in `roms/affine/` use the operator classes defined in `operators/_affine.py`.
 :::
 ::::

 A _parametric ROM_ has one or more parametric operators.
-Classes for representing parametric ROMs should be grouped by parameterization strategy in a new folder within `core/` (e.g., `core/affine/`).
+Classes for representing parametric ROMs should be grouped by parameterization strategy in a new folder within `roms/` (e.g., `roms/affine/`).
 These classes should

-- Inherit from `core._base._BaseParametricROM`, which adds an attribute `p` for the parameter space dimension and implements the following methods:
+- Inherit from `roms._base._BaseParametricROM`, which adds an attribute `p` for the parameter space dimension and implements the following methods:
     - `__call__(self, parameter)` results in a parametric ROM whose operators correspond to the given parameter.
     - `evaluate(self, parameter, *args, **kwargs)` evaluates the parametric ROM at the given parameter, then calls the resulting object's `evaluate()` method with the remaining arguments.
     - `predict(self, parameter, *args, **kwargs)` evaluates the parametric ROM at the given parameter, then calls the resulting object's `predict()` method with the remaining arguments.